- Between 2016 and 2019, the average U.S. inheritance was $46,200 — with a big disparity between the top 1% ($719,000) and the bottom 50% ($9,700).

 Inheritance From Parents

-According to the most recent data available from the Federal Reserve, the average inheritance received from parents with a college degree was $92,700 from 2016 to 2019.
-This number is $16,500 more than an average inheritance received from parents without a degree.
+According to the most recent data available from the Federal Reserve, for individuals who received an inheritance, the median value received from families with a parent with a college degree was $92,700.
+This is $16,500 higher than the median value received from families that did not have a parent with a degree.

-Similarly, children of parents with a degree are also two times more likely to expect an inheritance.
-Only 9.5% of individuals who have parents without a college degree expect an inheritance, while 23.6% of individuals who have parents with a degree expect to receive assets passed down to them.
+Similarly, children of parents with a degree are more likely to expect an inheritance.
+Only 9.5% of individuals with parents without a college degree expect an inheritance, while 23.6% of individuals who have parents with a degree expect to receive bequeathed assets.

 Taxes From Inheritance